-We are here for you to answer any questions you may have about end of life decisions for your beloved pet.
+We are here for you to answer any questions you may have about end-of-life decisions for your beloved pet.
 This is one of the most difficult and emotional decisions we face as guardians of our pets.
-Relief of suffering and passing with dignity and peace are gifts that we can offer our pets when planning for the end of their life.
+Relief from suffering and passing with dignity and peace are gifts that we can offer our pets when planning for the end of their life.
 Questions to ask during planning include:

 Are all of the family members in agreement with the decision?